CubikRuubik/token-dashboard/README.md

 - Connect any wallet via RainbowKit (MetaMask, WalletConnect, etc.)
 - Add any ERC-20 token by contract address — name, symbol, and decimals are resolved on-chain
 - View token balances read directly from the chain
-- Send tokens with live wallet confirmation status
+- Send ETH or any ERC-20 token with live wallet confirmation status
-- Transfer history indexed from on-chain `Transfer` events via a background indexer
+- ERC-20 transfer history indexed live from on-chain `Transfer` events via a background indexer
+- ETH transfer history fetched from Alchemy — scoped to the current server session (no old history)
+- Activity feed shows token symbols and full filter (All / Received / Sent)
 - Dark / light theme toggle

 ## Tech stack